dmsukhanov/coursera/README.md

-# coursera.
-Several scripts and tasks with training
+# Several scripts and tasks with training